-While some may joke about a woman’s sudden feeling of warmth, hot flashes can be very disruptive to everyday life.
-They can cause insomnia, distract her from working, and cause excessive perspiration that makes getting through the day without a change of clothes impossible.
+While some may joke about a woman’s sudden feeling of warmth, hot flashes are no laughing matter.
+They can cause insomnia, distract you from work, and cause excessive sweating that makes getting through the day without a change of clothes impossible.

 Experts are still not completely in agreement about the cause of hot flashes during menopause.
-Most attribute it to the decrease in the production of estrogen, with estrogen production slowing down as a woman reaches perimenopause.
-As the Mayo Clinic points out, however, low estrogen alone does not cause hot flashes since patients of all ages with low estrogen have no such symptoms.
-It is the decrease in estrogen that accompanies menopause that is believed to be the cause.
+Most attribute it to the decrease in the production of estrogen, which occurs as women progress toward the menopause stage.
+As the Mayo Clinic points out, however, low estrogen alone does not cause hot flashes as patients of all ages with low estrogen don’t always have hot flashes.
+Somehow, it is the decrease in estrogen that accompanies menopause that is believed to be the cause.

 For most women, this decrease is gradual, but many experts believe when estrogen falls, the hypothalamus is adversely affected.
-Since the hypothalamus regulates a person’s body temperature, the decrease in estrogen scrambles the hypothalamus, causing the brain to detect an overabundance of body heat.
-As a natural reaction to this, some scientists theorize the brain releases more chemicals to help lower body heat, causing a patient’s heart rate to elevate as blood vessels constrict to naturally allow more blood to flow through.
-The increased blood flow increases a person’s body temperature, creating that heated, sweaty feeling that can be so inconvenient for sufferers.
+As the hypothalamus regulates your body temperature, the decrease in estrogen causes the brain to detect too much body heat.
+As a natural reaction to this, some theorize the brain releases hormones to help lower body heat, causing a patient’s heart rate to rise and blood vessels to dilate in order to allow more blood to flow through and dissipate the heat.
+The increased blood flow causes the body to produce its natural cooling method- sweat.
+This series of events is what creates that heated, sweaty feeling that can be so inconvenient for sufferers.

-While this reaction may seem normal while you are sitting in a sauna or experiencing extreme summertime heat, when it strikes for no apparent reason, it can be quite alarming.
-Patients suddenly find themselves breaking into a sweat indoors, sometimes at the most inconvenient times.
+While this reaction may seem normal while you are sitting in a sauna or experiencing extreme summertime heat, it can be quite alarming when it strikes for no apparent reason, and patients suddenly find themselves breaking into a sweat at the most inconvenient time.

-Not every woman will experience menopausal hot flashes and those who do will go through it at varying degrees.
-The key to reducing symptoms may be in first understanding what contributes to them.
-In general, leading a healthy lifestyle may be a way to keep hot flashes to a minimum during menopause, with such factors as obesity, inactivity, and smoking contributing to the symptoms.
+Not every woman will experience hot flashes, and those who do will go through it at varying degrees.
+For some, they will pose a small inconvenience.
+For others, they will disrupt everyday life.
+The key to reducing symptoms may be in first understanding what makes them worse.
+In general, leading a healthy lifestyle may be a way to keep hot flashes to a minimum.
+Factors as obesity, inactivity, and smoking may worsen the symptoms.

 Some contributing factors are outside a person’s control.
-Genetics are said to play a large role in whether or not a woman has hot flashes during menopause, with a research study finding that women who have naturally lower progesterone levels suffering more severe symptoms.
-Additionally, ethnicity may play a role, with doctors at the North Texas Health Science Center finding that African-American women were more likely to experience more frequent and more intense hot flashes than their Caucasian counterparts.
-Hispanic women also experienced more frequent hot flashes in the study, although the intensity of their hot flashes was less.
+Genetics are said to play a large role in whether or not a woman has hot flashes during menopause.
+According to one study, women who have naturally lower progesterone levels tend to suffer more severe symptoms.
+Ethnicity may also play a role, with doctors at the North Texas Health Science Center finding that African American women were more likely to experience more frequent and more intense hot flashes than their Caucasian counterparts.
+Latina women also experienced more frequent hot flashes in the study, although the intensity of their hot flashes was less.

-Secondary complications can disrupt a woman’s life as well.
+Secondary complications from hot flashes can disrupt a woman’s life as well.
 Some women experience “night sweats,” a form of hot flashes that can cause insomnia.
-Over time, frequent insomnia can cause major problems for sufferers, with such symptoms as memory loss, difficulty concentrating, irritability, and even depression.
-Because of this, it may become urgent to seek treatment from a qualified physician.
+Over time, lack of sleep can cause major problems for sufferers, with such symptoms as memory loss, difficulty concentrating, irritability, and even depression.
+Because of this, it may become urgent to seek treatment from a doctor.

 While many of the causes of hot flashes are outside a woman’s control, certain factors can trigger them or make already existing hot flashes worse.
 Alcohol and spicy foods can bring on an attack, as can caffeine.
-Patients may also notice exposure to hot temperatures through taking warm baths or spending time in a sauna may exacerbate symptoms.
+Patients may also notice exposure to hot temperatures while taking warm baths or spending time in a sauna may worsen symptoms.
 Stress can also bring on an attack.
-While these activities alone won’t cause hot flashes, when a patient already suffering from a drop in estrogen engages in these activities, the combination could create an uncomfortable situation.
+While these activities alone won’t cause hot flashes, when a patient already suffering from a drop in estrogen engages in them, the combination could create an uncomfortable situation.

-For women suffering hot flashes, it can sometimes seem there’s no relief.
+For women who suffer from hot flashes, it can sometimes seem there’s no relief.
 But by understanding what causes hot flashes, a woman can begin to take steps to relieve symptoms.
-Since nobody knows a woman’s body better than she does, experts advise to note when symptoms are at their worst and try to determine what factors are exacerbating the problem.
+As nobody knows a woman’s body better than she does, experts advise to note when symptoms are at their worst and try to determine what factors are present.
 This will help you find relief as naturally and healthily as possible.

 Click to add a symptom to your list